Lead futures up on spot demand

 Magazine Archives

-New Delhi, Apr 23 (PTI) Lead prices rose 0.34 per cent to Rs 134.45 per kg in futures trade Monday amid pick up in demand from consuming industries at the spot market.
-At the Multi Commodity Exchange, lead for delivery in April was trading up by 0.45 paise, or 0.34 per cent, at Rs 134.45 per kg with a business turnover of 6,499 lots.
-Fresh positions created by traders amid upsurge in demand from battery-makers in the spot market mainly led to the rise in prices here, market analysts said.
-PTI SHW RVKRVK
+New Delhi, Apr 12 (PTI) Lead prices rose 0.93 per cent to Rs 135.35 per kg in futures trade Friday due to pick-up in demand from consuming industries at spot markets.
+At the Multi Commodity Exchange, lead for delivery in May contracts was trading up by Rs 1.25, or 0.93 per cent, to Rs 135.35 per kg, in a business turnover of 584 lots.
+Market analysts said, fresh positions created by traders amid upsurge in demand from battery-makers in the spot market mainly led to rise in lead prices here.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today